 Dr. Joel Hundert

-Dr. Joel Hundert is a Board Certified Behavior Analyst – Doctoral level and a past director on the Behavior Analyst Certification Board - an international credentialing organization for behaviour analysts.
+Dr. Joel Hundert is a registered psychologist, a Board Certified Behavior Analyst – Doctoral level and a past director on the Behavior Analyst Certification Board - an international credentialing organization for behaviour analysts.
 He is an associate clinical professor in the Department of Psychiatry and Behavioural Neurosciences, and associate member of the Psychology Department at McMaster University.
 Joel has published numerous research articles in scholarly journals, mainly examining variables affecting improvement in the performance of children with ASD.
 His most recent book is entitled, Inclusion of Students With Autism: Using ABA-Based Supports in General Education, published by PRO-ED (2009).
 Joel is on the editorial board of several professional journals and in 2012 served as a guest editor for a special edition of the journal, Behavior Modification, which focused on ABA interventions to support children with ASD in general education classrooms.